MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 **^Type:^** ^Forest^ ^-^ **^Danger:^** ^Very^ ^High^

-Dominating the northeastern corner of [Tal'Dorei](taldorei) is the dark and dense Parchwood Timberland.
-A massive forest, wild and untamed, few that venture into the wood are ever heard from again.
-Travelers are warned to travel by caravan and not to stray from the [Alabaster Trail](alabaster-trail) while travelling between [Whitestone](whitestone) and [Turst Fields](turst-fields).

-The Parchwood Timberland is an extremely dangerous forest that teems with monstrosities, undead, lycans, and corrupted plant-life.
-Even the [gnolls](gnolls) of eastern [Tal'Dorei](taldorei), like the Dustpaw, Moonsteeth and Priest-Eaters stick to the southern edge of the forest.

-The southern edge of the forest marks the southern boundary between the [Alabaster Sierras](alabaster-sierras) in the north and the [Dividing Plains](dividing-plains) and [Lucidian Coast](lucidian-coast) to the south.
+While named for the chalk-white mountains, the Parchwood Timberland dominates the [Alabaster Sierra region](alabaster-sierras) and most of northeast [Tal'Dorei](tal'dorei).
+It stretches from the [Dawnmist Bay](dawnmist-bay) in the west to the [Shearing Channel](shearing-channel) and [Lucidian Ocean](lucidian-ocean) in the east.
+To the south, the Parchwood marks the border between the wilderness of the [Alabaster Sierras](alabaster-sierras) and the more "civilized" [Dividing Plains](dividing-plains) and [Lucidian Coast](lucidian-coast) of eastern [Tal'Dorei](taldorei.)

+(page-column)

 ##### Flora & Fauna
 ^Food:^ **^Abundant^** ^-^ ^Water:^ **^Abundant^**

+The Parchwood Timberland is a large, boreal coniferous forest with massive pines, spruces, and redwoods mixed with deciduous oaks, maples and birches.
+The underbrush is thick, tangled, and comprised of hardy bushes and plants that have adapted to the harsh winters of northeast [Tal'Dorei](taldorei).

+An extremely dangerous forest, the Parchwood is crawling with dire beasts, lycans, corrupted plant-life and undead.

 ##### Resources
+Wild game and timber are harvested heavily along the forest's southern border by the people of [Turst Fields](turst-fields) and [Drynna](drynna); and by the people of [Whitestone](whitestone) far to the north.

 ##### Settlements
+While the city of [Whitestone](whitestone) and it's surrounding villages are the largest settlements in the Parchwood, numerous tribes of [orcs](/monster/orc), [gnolls](/monster/gnoll), and [centaurs](/monster/centaur) have camps and semi-permanent settlements throughout the southern Parchwood.

 *^Canon^ ^Consistency:^ ^High^ ^-^ ^(Tal'Dorei^ ^Campaign^ ^Guide,^ ^p.^ ^46)^*